 Puerto Natales sits right on the shore, deep in an inlet that eventually leads to the South Pacific Ocean.
 Walk along the waterfront on the path adjacent to Avenida Pedro Montt for a beautiful view of the water and snowcapped peaks in the distance.

-Along the waterfront, you’ll see the Milodón monument, a large sloth statue, and the Muelle Historico, the remains of an old dock.
+Along the waterfront, you’ll see the Milodón monument, a large sloth statue, and the Muelle Historico (the remains of an old dock).
 The Monumento de la Mano also sits not far from the Milodón, and is one of several unique sculptures in South America resembling a hand jutting up from the earth.
 If you continue south on the path, you’ll encounter more city sights, including docks, fishing boats, and sculptures like the Monumento al Viento.

 3. Enjoy the countryside by horseback

 Stunning landscapes extend far beyond the borders of Torres del Paine National Park, and one of the popular ways to experience the views is by horseback.
 There are various tour companies offering a variety of excursions and tour lengths.
 Tours can range from a half-day to a multiday camping and riding trip.
-Many companies have their information online, making it easier to do some research to find a tour suited for you.
-It may be a good idea to book in advance if you plan to visit during peak season.

 Some tours focus on views, crossing streams and climbing mountains, while others may also add an emphasis on ranching, culture of the gauchos, history and more.
 You may even have the opportunity to try famous Patagonian traditional lamb dishes on certain tours through the countryside.

-4. Take a cruise
+4. Take a cruise or boat tour

 Hopping aboard a boat is an efficient way to see some of the beauty the area.
 Early explorers also frequently navigated the area by boat.
 Like many other tours in Puerto Natales, there are multiple itinerary options lasting from a few hours to a few days.
 We don’t think you could go wrong!